hrlblab/ImageDistillation/README.md

 # ImageDistillation

 This is the code repository for "Dataset Distillation in Medical Imaging: A Feasibility Study".
+Paper: https://arxiv.org/abs/2407.14429

 ## Dataset
 The dataset used here is from MedMNIST, which provides with medical images of 64x64, 128x128, and 224x224 for 2D, and 64x64x64 for 3D.
 Source: https://medmnist.com/.